Sky Mangel: 2015–2022

 After speaking with the OPP, Sky tells Elly that she is being offered a plea deal, whereby she pleads guilty to downgraded charges of voluntary manslaughter and receives a suspended sentence, which Elly accepts.
 Sky leads a police raid on an apartment where Mannix Foster (Sam Webb) has been living, but only succeeds in scaring Harlow Robinson (Jemma Donovan) and Mackenzie Hargreaves (Georgie Stone).
 As they are questioned, Sky goes to track Mannix's phone.
 At Elly's hearing Judge Joseph Vagg (Rick Burchall) gives her a three-year custodial sentence.
 Sky apologises to Elly for how things have turned out, but she is confident an appeal will lead to a suspended sentence.
 Elly asks Sky's advice about taking her young daughter Aster Conway (Isla Goulas) inside with her.
 Sky tells her that it is her decision, but not to let Aster out of her sight.
 Before leaving, Sky asks Toadie to keep an eye on Finn's mother Claudia Watkins (Kate Raison), who she suspects had a hand in the custodial sentence.
 Sky's theory is later proven correct when it emerges Claudia blackmailed the judge, as part of her bid to get custody of Aster.
 Two years later, Sky appears in a video message congratulating Toadie and Melanie Pearson on their wedding.
+Two years after that, Skye visits Harold after he moves back to Erinsborough.
+She attempts to convince him to move back to Port Douglas so she can care for him, but he turns down and offer and opts to stay in Erinsborough.
+Skye returns home alone.